cekit/cekit/docs/repository_management.rst

 Repository management
 ======================

-One of the hardest challenges with we faced with Cekit is how to manage and define package repositories correctly.
+One of the hardest challenges we faced with Cekit is how to manage and define package repositories correctly.
 Our current solution works in following scenarios:

-1) Building CentOS based images
+1) Building CentOS or Fedora based images
 2) Building RHEL based images on subscribed hosts
 3) Building RHEL based images on unsubscribed hosts